 Is pre-eclampsia the same as gestational high blood pressure?

-No. Many pregnant women develop mild high blood pressure that is not pre-eclampsia.
+No. Many pregnant women develop mild high blood pressure (hypertension) that is not pre-eclampsia.
 This is known as gestational high blood pressure or pregnancy-induced high blood pressure.

-What causes pre-eclampsia and who gets it?
+What causes pre-eclampsia and who develops it?

 The exact cause is not known.
 It is probably due to a problem with the afterbirth (placenta).
 This is the attachment between your baby and your womb (uterus).
 It is thought that there are problems with the development of the blood vessels of the placenta in pre-eclampsia and also damage to the placenta in some way.
 This may affect the transfer of oxygen and nutrients to your baby.